 (free guided 10-minute meditations, free App)

-Local mindfulness communities:
+Local mindfulness communities and resources:

 Mindfulness for grief and emotional healing

 Sameer M. Kumar, PhD

 Prison Mindfulness Institute

 Reverend Angel Kyodo Williams